koen-benne/Lloydkwartier-webpage/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Install guide
-(There will be a fork of the php7-vagrant repo in te future for convienience)
+(There will be a fork of the php7-vagrant repo in te future for convenience)

 Open https://github.com/antwanvdm/php7-vagrant and follow the install guide there up untill the fifth step and come back.